Candidates wishing to enrol are required to preregister in order to receive and application file to be completed and returned.

-Article 4 – Payment of registration fees
+Article 4 – Terms of payment

 The registration fees are subject to change.

-Article 5 – Course cancellation
+Article 5 – Course cancellation by the LLLC

-Article 6 – Withdrawal from the course
+Article 6 – Withdrawal from the course by the candidate

 In case of withdrawal from the course the candidate is required to inform the LLLC in writing as soon as possible.